oripa/oripa/README.md

 ### Functionalities
 ------------------
-* Various methods to input lines inherited from ORIPA.
+* Various methods to input lines.
 * You can save your crease pattern as a JPG or PNG image file.
 * Cut by Ctrl+x or copy by Ctrl+c, paste by clicking left mouse button.
   On pasting mode, you can select the origin vertex by pressing Ctrl key.